a backpacking test of ultralight camp quilts

 Features

-When choosing options we prefer a sewn-closed footbox which reduces weight, and increases warmth-to-weight, relative to zippered foot boxes.
-The only feature is a neck cinch and snap.
-Which is great, simple is best.
+When choosing options we recommend the sewn-closed footbox which reduces weight, and increases warmth-to-weight, relative to zippered foot boxes.
+The only feature that come with this model are a neck hem cinch and closure snap.
+Simple gets the job done best!

 Verdict

 Hammock Gear has been making some of the very best performance backpacking quilts for hammock and ground sleepers, and they absolutely smash the competition when it comes to value.
-This is high end quilt at a mid-tier price.
+The Burrow UL is truly exceptional, and especially appealing to those who want overfill.

-If you want the most possible bang for your buck, Hammock Gear Economy Burrow 20 is the best possible value, and the singular best performing backpacking quilt (or sleeping bag) for under $300.
-This review refers to the stock model.
+If you want the most possible bang for your buck, Hammock Gear Burrow 20 (formerly the Econ Burrow) is the best possible value, and the singular best performing backpacking quilt (or sleeping bag) for under $400.

 • Down: 850 fill power RDS down